vswanlund/vswanlund.github.io/tag-mobile-sdks/android/products.md

 # Checking if User Has Picked a Variant

-1. To check if the user has picked a variant, check whether they have a picked an option for each choice:
+1. To check if the user has picked a variant, check whether they have picked an option for each choice:

     picker.isOptionChosenForEveryChoice();